 - Which cookie contains peanut butter layered between two oatmeal cookies?

-- If you are selling cookies door-to-door and someone you don’t know invites you into their house to take their order, is that okay?
+- If you are selling cookies door-to-door, and someone you don't know invites you into his/her house to take a cookie order.
+Is that okay?

-- The Cookie Program officially starts on January 10.
-Is it okay to start taking orders from friends and family before then?
+- The Cookie Program officially begins on January 23.
+Is it okay to start taking orders before then?
+No, to be honest and fair, no one should start until the official date.

-When they order, or when you deliver?
-When you deliver
+- When should you collect cookie money: when they order, or when you deliver?
+When you deliver.

 Cookie commercial: Work together to plan and film a troop commercial.
 This could be as simple as saying the Girl Scout Promise followed by a request for customers to help their troop make the world a better place by buying Girl Scout cookies.
 Other troops may wish to create something creative and more elaborate.
 Who knows?
 Maybe Cadettes could use this project to earn their Digital Arts badge!
 Check out these great examples submitted to our Council last season: